naomi-pham/simple-notes/README.md

 ### Design:
 - Figma

+### Features:
+- Add new notes
+- Rich text editing
+- Save notes to folder
+- Search notes
+- Share on twitter
+- Save favorites
+- Recycle bin
+- Dark/light mode
+- User setting
+- Firebase data storage

-The project is still in its infancy.
-Here's the first look of the app (Figma design):
+The project is still in its infancy, so there's no demo available.
+But here's the first look of the app (Figma design):

 #### Dark-mode homepage